netsec-ethz/rains/docs/man/rdig.md

 * name: "is the fully qualified domain name of the Assertion that will be looked up"

-* type: specifies the type for which rdig issues a query.
+* type: specifies the type(s) for which rdig issues a query.
 Allowed types are: name, ip6, ip4, redir, deleg, nameset, cert, srv, regr, regt, infra, extra, next.
 If no type argument is provided, the type is set to ip6.